TULiberalArts/English/pages/undergradaute.md

 Learn More about [Minoring in English](http://bulletin.temple.edu/undergraduate/liberal-arts/english/minor-english/)

 ## Certificate in Professional Writing
 If you attend a different Temple program, the Certificate in Professional Writing allows you to focus on the skills and theory of writing.
-Because it is not a degree program, the Writing Certificate is only available to matriculated students who are already pursuing an undergraduate degree at Temple.
-Students earn the Certificate by receiving an average of B or above in five of the writing courses listed on the bulletin, including at least one from each of the three certificate areas.
-If you are interested in the certificate email [Professor Eli Goldblatt](mailto:eligold@temple.edu).
+Powerful writing is an invaluable asset for people in all walks of life.
+This certificate is designed to give students training that will prepare them to be polished communicators in a variety of professional environments, effectively use digital tools, skillfully convey field-specific information, productively collaborate with diverse teams, and competently interact with cross-cultural audiences.

+Students will put the specific knowledge and skills learned in their majors to work in publishing, editing, content-generation, development, communications, or administration in for-profit, non-profit, government, and free-lance settings, among others.
+At the conclusion of the certificate, they will have assembled a portfolio of accomplished work.
+The certificate provides maximum flexibility, allowing students to focus on the specific skills and competencies that are most relevant for their chosen field.

 Learn More about the [Certificate in Professional Writing](https://bulletin.temple.edu/undergraduate/liberal-arts/certificate-programs/certificate-professional-writing/)